PolySync/polysync-core-cpp-examples/ParameterGetSet/README.md

 ### ParameterGetSet

-This example demonstrates the logic used to filter for a specific node on the bus, and use the Parameter get/set API to update a specific parameter ID at runtime
+This example demonstrates the logic used to filter for a specific node on the bus, and uses the ParameterGetSet API to update a specific parameter ID at runtime.
-It publishes and subscribes the `ps_parameters_msg`
-It checks and then updates the coordinate frame identifier, specifically for a video device node
+It publishes and subscribes the `ps_parameters_msg`, and checks and then updates the coordinate frame identifier, specifically for a video device node.

 ### Dependencies

 Packages: libglib2.0-dev

-To install on Ubuntu
+To install on Ubuntu:

 ```bash
 sudo apt-get install <package>
 ```

-### Building and Running the Node
+### Building and running the node

 ```bash
 $ cd ParameterGetSet